dsoprea/GDriveFS/gdrivefs/resources/README.rst

   Apparently, the solution is to make sure that you have a healthy copy of *Distribute* and to, then, uninstall *setuptools*.
 However, this doesn't seem to [always] work.
-You might prefer to use the "easy_install" method, below.
+You might try to install using "easy_install".

 - If you see an error about antlr-python-runtime, try the following to install gdrivefs::